Admin, installation, and OAuth performance

 Largest Contentful PaintAnchor link to section titled "Largest Contentful Paint"

 Largest Contentful Paint (LCP) measures the time from when a user begins loading your page to when the largest image or block of text is displayed.
-It tracks how quickly your app can display its main content to merchants.
+It tracks how quickly your app can display its main content to users.

 First Input DelayAnchor link to section titled "First Input Delay"

 First Input Delay (FID) measures your app responsiveness to users' input.
-It measures the time from when a merchant interacts with your page to when your app begins processing the response to that interaction.
+It measures the time from when a user interacts with your page to when your app begins processing the response to that interaction.

 Cumulative Layout ShiftAnchor link to section titled "Cumulative Layout Shift"

 Cumulative Layout Shift (CLS) measures your app's visual stability.
-Unstable user interfaces can be frustrating for merchants, especially when an element, such as a button, that they're trying to interact with moves suddenly.
+Unstable user interfaces can be frustrating for users, especially when an element, such as a button, that they're trying to interact with moves suddenly.
 Cumulative Layout Shift quantifies these kinds of disruptive experiences so you can identify and remove them.

 Enable optimized loading on mobile devicesAnchor link to section titled "Enable optimized loading on mobile devices"